Peck's personal Web site

 up in the sweep and majesty of the proceedings and can't let go.

 We wandered in at the Pension Sonnenberg (1835m) in time for an enormous pension-à-go-go dinner, and then arose at a leisurely hour in the morning to convene at the ample breakfast table --

 So now we'd better pay our calorie dues with a seven or eight hour hike.

-Some years ago, one of us walked up this way on a cross-Switzerland hike, the so-called "Swiss Alpine Pass Route", and passed the Rotstockhütte on the way over the Sefinenfurke (2612m) -- we're seizing this opportunity to revisit the Rotstock Hut and see if all is as we left it.
+Some years ago, one of us walked up this way on a cross-Switzerland hike, the so-called "Swiss Alpine Pass Route", and passed the Rotstockhütte on the way over the Sefinenfurke (2612m) -- we're grasping this opportunity to revisit the Rotstock Hut and see if all is as we left it.

 Off we go, full of hope, excitement, memories of last night's dinner and dreams of tonight's.

 That's our home-away-from-home as we establish a plodding rhythm up the hill -- the Pension Sonnenberg, with the flag on it.